Victoria University of Wellington Students' Association

-Following the enactment of the Education (Freedom of Association) Amendment Bill, VUWSA moved from being a compulsory students' association to a voluntary one in 2012.
+Following the enactment of the Education (Freedom of Association) Amendment Act 2011, VUWSA moved from being a compulsory students' association to a voluntary one in 2012.

 VUWSA funds the student magazine Salient.
 It also funded the student radio station Salient FM until its discontinuation.

 Organisation

 The Victoria University of Wellington Students' Association (VUWSA) is a representative body for students enrolled at Victoria University.

 VUWSA Executive

-The VUWSA Executive consists of ten positions who govern the association: the President, Academic Vice President, Welfare Vice President, Engagement Vice President, Treasurer–Secretary, Campaigns Officer, Clubs and Activities Officer, Education Officer, Eqity Officer and Sustainability Officer.
+The VUWSA Executive consists of ten positions who govern the association: the President, Academic Vice President, Welfare Vice President, Engagement Vice President, Treasurer–Secretary, Campaigns Officer, Clubs and Activities Officer, Education Officer, Equity Officer and Sustainability Officer.

 VUWSA Executive

-This is the incoming VUWSA Executive for 2022, elected on 1 October 2021:
+This is the VUWSA Executive for 2025.

 VUWSA president

-Ralph Zambrano is the President for 2022.
+Liban Ali is the President for 2025.